nyc-crh/site/content/gallery/parents-protest-for-school-transportation.md

 - This bus strike prevented many Disabled students from attending school, denying them their right to an education.
 Do you think access to transportation affects schools and students today?
 How so?
 - News coverage emphasized white mothers who were at home all day with their children.
 What made this economically feasible?
 For whom was this not an option?
 - >
- Why do you think Mayor Koch focused his emergency transportation program, “Operation Kiddie Lift,” on children with physical disabilities, rather than on all disabled children?
+ Why do you think Mayor Koch focused his emergency transportation program, “Operation Kiddie Lift,” on children with physical disabilities, rather than on all Disabled children?
 ---

 In early 1979, the Board of Education decided to change the rules for private bus operators in a way that  would have lowered wages for many drivers.
 More than 2,000 bus drivers went on strike for over 13 weeks.

-At the time, there were 132,000 school children who rode buses to school, including 32,000 disabled children, who often traveled far distances for special education programs.
+At the time, there were 132,000 schoolchildren who rode buses to school, including 32,000 Disabled children, who often traveled far distances for special education programs.
 They could not get to school without busing.

 During the bus drivers’ strike, some parents with cars drove their children, but many parents were forced to stay home from work to take care of their children.
 Some lost their jobs as a result.
 The Board of Education scrambled to find alternative transportation, giving free subway passes for children who could take public transportation, and started "Operation Kiddie Lift" where school employees volunteered to drive about 700 children with physical disabilities to school in rented vehicles.[^1] Early in the strike, the city even resorted to transporting children in buses from the Corrections Department.[^2]

 Nearly half of children with disabilities were unable to get to school during the strike.
 Those who were left out of programs like “Operation Kiddie Lift” felt this was discrimination against children with epilepsy and other types of disabilities.[^3] Parents of Deaf children attending the Lexington School for the Deaf held a separate protest for reimbursement for private transportation.
 One official commented, "deaf children are not looked upon as handicapped because they physically look like everybody else."[^4]

 This film, from about five weeks into the strike, shows a "whistle protest" of about 700 parents and children near City Hall.
-Protesters were angry about the prolonged strike and the mayor's refusal to negotiate with the bus drivers.[^5] The mayor and bus drivers union accused each other of using disabled children as pawns in the negotiations.
+Protesters were angry about the prolonged strike and the mayor's refusal to negotiate with the bus drivers.[^5] The mayor and bus drivers union accused each other of using Disabled children as pawns in the negotiations.

 Protesters carried signs that read: